 Other units already in the Army can be combined or used as spare parts as if they were Production resources in their own right.
 It's common to pull minifigs off of infantry duty to replace missing operators, reassign Horses to pull abandoned chariots, or pull the cannon turret off a non-functional tank to reattach it to a functional golf cart.

-BrikWars is well set up to send pairs, handfuls, or full half-dozens of individual minifigs and vehicles into tactical skirmishes.
+BrikWars is well set up to send handfuls of individual minifigs and vehicles into tactical skirmishes.
 For more epic campaigns, with units numbering in the dozens or hundreds, handling combatants individually can slow a battle to a crawl.
 Instead, it's best to group units together into Squads.
 A Squad moves together, takes its Action together, and attacks and defends together as a single coordinated unit.

 Besides improving command efficiency, Squads enjoy a number of other advantages.
 Attacking and defending as a single unit, a Squad can pool and combine Damage, Momentum, and Counterattacks in a way that its individual units can't, and it can coordinate Action-based movement like Sprints in order to stay in formation.
 A Squad also enjoys Safety in Numbers, allowing it to distribute incoming attacks away from its most critical or vulnerable members and soak them up with more durable or expendable ones.
 And because a Squad is treated as a single unit, many types of bonuses that are normally limited to an individual can be expanded to apply to a whole Squad.